 A Bunbury Scientist

-Our science co-ordinator is Mrs Gabriel
+Our Bunbury science co-ordinator is Mrs Smith

 Science teaches an understanding of natural phenomena.
 It aims to stimulate a child’s curiosity in finding out why things happen in the way they do.
 It teaches methods of enquiry and investigation to stimulate creative thought.
 Children learn to ask scientific questions and begin to appreciate the way in which science will affect the future on a personal, national, and global level.